Felix-73/CTRLX-SDK-APP-Hello_world/README.md

 Penser à donner les permissions avec ```chmod ```

-Now build the snap using "snapcraft" and install it on your ctrlX CORE, on every reinstall, it will change the name of the menu entry.
+install it on your ctrlX CORE, on every reinstall, it will change the name of the menu entry.

 Thats it.